ismetacar/ertis-auth/readme.md

 ```bash
 $ docker run -p 8888:8888 -d --env-file .env ertis_auth
 ```

+Note: All values in the configuration file can be overridden by environment variables.
+Environment variables must be defined with the AUTH_ prefix -i.e see .env file- on when they are defined.

  > Ertis auth have a public docker image on docker hub.
 ## API Documentation
 - Strong api documentation with samples
 > [Postman Collection](https://www.getpostman.com/collections/c0a5139f97737444948f)
 > [Postman Documentation](https://documenter.getpostman.com/view/1905307/TW6xp8cY)

 ## Tests and continuous delivery
 - All automated unit and integration tests.
 - Just call `$ pytest test.py` on your pipeline.